copier-org/jinja2-jsonschema/README.md

 ## Usage

+The extension provides:

-The extension provides a Jinja2 filter which receives a schema file path or schema object as input and returns a [`jsonschema.ValidationError`][python-jsonschema-validationerror] object when validation fails and an empty string (`""`) otherwise.
+* A Jinja2 filter which receives a schema file path or schema object as input and returns a [`jsonschema.ValidationError`][python-jsonschema-validationerror] object when validation fails and an empty string (`""`) otherwise.
+* A Jinja2 test which receives a schema file path or schema object as input and returns `False` when validation fails and `True` otherwise.

 The [JSON Schema dialect][jsonschema-dialect] is inferred from the `$schema` field in the JSON Schema document and, when omitted, defaults to the [latest dialect supported by the installed `jsonschema` library][python-jsonschema-features].
 Both local and remote schemas are supported including [schema references][jsonschema-ref] and [JSON Pointers][jsonschema-jsonpointer].

 Local schema files are loaded via a [Jinja2 loader](https://jinja.palletsprojects.com/en/latest/api/#loaders) in which case configuring the Jinja2 environment with a loader is mandatory.

-Some example usage of the JSON Schema validation filter is this:
+Some example usage of the JSON Schema validation filter and test is this:

 ```python
 from jinja2 import Environment